Mediawiki-wysiwyg/WYSIWYG-CKeditor/WYSIWYG/ckeditor_source/_ReadMe-ckeditor_source.txt

 1. Directory ckeditor_source contains source files of CKeditor downloaded from github repository https://github.com/ckeditor/ckeditor-dev.git

-2. Check version of following Wysiwyg related files and igf needed, merge them from production directory (ckeditor) into source direcotory of CKeditor (ckeditor_source):
+2. Check version of following Wysiwyg related files and if needed, merge them from production directory (ckeditor) into source direcotory of CKeditor (ckeditor_source):

    ckeditor_source\plugins\
      mediawiki
      mwtemplate
      smwqueryinterface
      smwrichmedia
      smwrule
      smwtoolbar
      smwwebservice
      textselection              #Heavily modified with MediaWiki, not fully functional texttransform              #Included in ckeditor runtime bundle but not in source bundle => manual download/update

    ckeditor_source\
      ckeditor.asp
      ckeditor.pack
      ckeditor.php
      ckeditor_php4.php
      ckeditor_php5.php          #It seems like this is the only one needed

 3.
    ckeditor_source\
      config.js                  #Modified CKeditor setup with source files of CKeditor: all the installed plugins should be listed here

 4.
    ckeditor_source\ckeditor.js  #CKEDITOR.skinName should be set to 'kama'.

 5. Directory "ckeditor_source" should be copied to your wiki test environment and renamed to "ckeditor" (=> ".../WYSIWYG/ckeditor/").
    Verify that owner and group are set properly for copied directory based on your environment (f.ex chown -R apache:apache ckeditor).

-6. In your LocalSettings.php file, add these variables (with MW1.26):
+6. In your LocalSettings.php file, add these variables (with MW1.26 and/or Wysiwyg versions >= 1.5.6_0 [B551+17.04.2016]):
    $wgWYSIWYGSourceMode   = true;
    $wgResourceLoaderDebug = true;